 With Britain’s entry into the European Economic Community, trade tariffs between member states gradually disappeared.
 It also enabled the American-owned giants to merge their British operations with their European compatriots, share design expertise and make the same models in other plants.
 The constant labour disputes and resulting effect on the quality of its goods had led to Britain be labelled the ‘sick man of Europe.’

 Ford found its UK factories infected by hard left groups at a time of slipping quality.
-Many UK fleet buyers did not want to buy Japanese cars, because of the legacy of WW2, but did not fancy a badly-built ‘Dagenham dustbin’ Cortina, a ‘chronic Cowley’ Marina, a ‘vile Vauxhall’ Viva or a ‘rubbish Ryton’ built Hillman Avenger.
+Many UK fleet buyers did not want to buy Japanese cars, because of the legacy of World War 2, but did not fancy a badly-built ‘Dagenham dustbin’ Cortina, a ‘chronic Cowley’ Marina, a ‘vile Vauxhall’ Viva or a ‘rubbish Ryton’ built Hillman Avenger.

 The logical solution was to step up production in Ford’s European plants and import Escorts and Cortinas into Britain.
 It was a brilliant tactic, if British car workers would not do the job, then Ford would get someone else to do it instead.
 It also meant that Ford could continue to supply the UK market when its British plants were strikebound, thus maintaining market share – a luxury not seriously available to British Leyland.